Yichuans/datasheet-format-pelican-md/MD_ready/pelican_Yemen - Socotra.md

 Socotra is globally important for biodiversity conservation because of its exceptionally rich and distinct flora and fauna.
 37% of Socotra’s plant species, 90% of its reptile species and 95% of its land snail species do not occur anywhere else in the world.
 Socotra is of particular importance to the Horn of Africa’s biodiversity hotspot and, as one of the most biodiversity rich and distinct islands in the world, has been termed the “Galápagos of the Indian Ocean”.

-.**Criterion (x):** Biological diversity and threatened species: Socotra is globally important for biodiversity conservation because of its exceptional level of biodiversity and endemism in many terrestrial and marine groups of organisms.
+**Criterion (x):** Biological diversity and threatened species: Socotra is globally important for biodiversity conservation because of its exceptional level of biodiversity and endemism in many terrestrial and marine groups of organisms.
 Socotra is particularly important for its diversity of plants and has 825 plant species of which 307 (37%) are endemic.
 Socotra has high importance for bird species as underlined by the identification by Birdlife International of 22 Important Bird Areas on Socotra.
 Socotra also supports globally significant populations of other land and sea birds, including a number of threatened species.
 Extremely high levels of endemism occur in Socotra’s reptiles (34 species, 90% endemism) and land snails (96 species, 95% endemism).
 The marine life of Socotra is also very diverse, with 253 species of reef-building corals, 730 species of coastal fish and 300 species of crab, lobster and shrimp, and well represented in the property’s marine areas.

 **Integrity**